Before Co-Buying a Home, Draft an Exit Agreement

 Buying a home with a friend or unmarried partner?
 How to protect against future changes in your plans or the relationship.

-By , Attorney · New York Law School
+By , Attorney New York Law School

-Before you launch in, however, make sure you and your future roommate agree on a few matters; not just everyday things like who takes the trash out and who goes grocery shopping, but what happens if and when you decide the relationship isn't working, or one of you has a major life change such as a new job in another state.
-Who gets to keep the home?
-Do you both have to leave?
-Can one of you buy the other out and if so, at what price?
+You're planning to move in with another person (whether the relationship is romantic or not) and decide to buy a house together.
+Homeownership is, after all, a good investment, right?
+Before you launch in, though, make sure you and your future roomie agree on a few matters; not just everyday things like who takes the trash out, but what happens if and when you decide the relationship isn't working, or one of you has a major life change such as a new job in another state.
+Such events will raise such questions as:

 Including a Statement of Each Owner's Percentage Share

-In order to fairly divide up your ownership interests, factor in not only what each of you pays toward the property initially, but what each is expected to contribute to it later, in the form of monthly mortgage payments or even services.
+In order to fairly divide up your ownership interests, factor in not only how much each of you pays toward the property initially, but what each is expected to contribute to it later, in the form of monthly mortgage payments or even services.
 If one of you is willing to clean, cook, and grocery shop, for instance, such services have a value that can count as a contribution to homeownership.
-Keep track of each contribution you make to the home—not just the initial one—so that when you leave the investment, you will get back your entire share.

 Including a Clause to Allow for Renegotiation of Ownership Terms

-Including a Provision That Requires a Sale if One Roommate Wants to Leave
+Including a Provision That Requires a Sale If One Roommate Wants to Leave

-Allocating Responsibilities for Costs When Both of You Want to Sell
+Allocating Responsibilities for Costs When Jointly Selling

 To prepare for this, your contract should answer questions regarding whether you agree to stage the home prior to sale, when furnishings will be removed from the house, and what other routine items need to be taken care, and at whose expense, before the home can be listed for sale.